j-easy/easy-random/README.md

 # What is Random Beans ?

-Random Beans (formerly jPopulator) is a library that generates random Java beans.
+Random Beans is a library that generates random Java beans.
 Generating random data is a common requirement in software testing, and this task can quickly become tedious when the domain model involves many related classes.
 Random Beans tries to make this task easier.